sysco-middleware/sysco-middleware.github.io/_posts/2020-12-31-help-me-move-away-from-oracle.md

 such as: buzzword-happy, error-prone, unreliable, hit-or-miss and so on; the good news nowadays is that Oracle really seems to have turned a corner, steadying the ship at last, and improving their self-awareness together with a much better understanding of their strengths, weaknesses and distinct opportunities in both the Hybrid & Cloud Native landscapes.
 A couple of good examples of the latter are OCI and
-Autonomous Database, both of which have all the measurables to be among the cream of the crop.
+Autonomous Database, both of which have more than enough measurables to be among the cream of the crop.

-For disenchanted customers it is important to realize that the Oracle train is still going places, and in fact keeps finding ways to reinvent itself and stay in position as a key player within the technological ecosystem.
+For disenchanted customers, it is important to realize that the Oracle train is still going places and in fact keeps finding ways to reinvent itself and stay in position as a key player within the technological ecosystem.
 So even if the good old days are not likely to come back, existing commercial agreements and technological footprints should be seen as assets which can be leveraged through appropriate communication and diligent analysis, regardless of whether our choices eventually lead to continuity